Corruption in Ukraine: Operation Midas

-Corruption in higher education
+Higher education

-In the 2000s and 2010s higher education in Ukraine was plagued with bribery.
-In 2011 33% of all students claimed they had encountered corruption in their school, 29% heard about cases of corruption from other students, while 38% had not encountered corruption.
-According to Transparency International research done in 2008, 47.3% of university students stated that a bribe had been demanded from them; of those, 29% had paid this bribe freely.
-Students could "buy" a college entry, exam results, marking doctoral and/or master's theses.
+In the 2000s and 2010s, higher education in Ukraine was plagued by bribery.
+In 2011, 33% of all students claimed they had encountered corruption in their school, 29% heard about cases of corruption from other students, while 38% had not encountered corruption.
+According to TI research undertaken in 2008, 47.3% of university students stated that a bribe had been demanded from them; of those, 29% had paid this bribe freely.
+Students paid bribes for admission to a college, for exam results, and to get their doctoral or master's theses evaluated.

 Bribes ranged from US$10 to US$50 for an exam pass to several thousand for entry to a university.
 According to government sources, bribes varied from US$80 to US$21,500.
 Salaries of teachers and professors were low in Ukraine compared with other professions; this may have tempted them to demand bribes.
-According to Ararat Osipian entire corruption hierarchies formed in Ukraine's colleges and universities.
-These hierarchies evolved from the 1990s as the result of uncontrolled and rampant corruption.
+According to Ararat Osipian, entire corruption hierarchies formed in Ukraine's colleges and universities.
+These hierarchies evolved from the 1990s as a result of uncontrolled and rampant corruption.
 Ararat claimed in 2010 that corrupt ruling regimes control corrupt universities and force them into compliance, including during the elections.
 This was aided by universities largely still having Stalinist-type bureaucracies, unable to transform.

-Until 2015 university autonomy was nonexistent.
-In 2015 the Ukrainian parliament passed a new law on higher education to give universities more autonomy, including control over their own finances.
+Until 2015, university autonomy was nonexistent.
+In 2015, the Ukrainian parliament passed a new law on higher education to give universities more autonomy, including control over their own finances.
 The aim was to encourage private investment, fundraising and the creation of endowments.

-In the 2000s Ukrainian government officials were caught with fake university diplomas.
+In the 2000s, Ukrainian government officials were caught with fake university diplomas.

-Corruption in the Social Security System
+Social security

-In 2012 President Viktor Yanukovych reported that only about 23 percent of social service funds go to those who actually need them.
+In 2012, Yanukovych reported that only about 23 percent of social service funds go to those who actually need them.
 The Ukrainian media featured many stories revealing that even parliamentarians illegally received social benefits, fraudulently claiming to be war and Chornobyl veterans.

-Corruption in healthcare
+Healthcare

-Though medical care in state-run hospitals is theoretically free for Ukrainians, patients' paying money there to ensure they receive the treatment required was widespread in the early 21st century.
-In 2012 advocacy groups accused Health Ministry officials of embezzling money that should have been used to treat AIDS patients by buying AIDS drugs at hugely inflated prices and then receiving kickbacks.
+Though medical care in state-run hospitals is theoretically free for Ukrainians, during the 2000s, patients commonly paid out-of-pocket to ensure they receive any treatment required.
+In 2012, advocacy groups accused Health Ministry officials of embezzling money that should have been used to treat Ukrainian AIDS patients, by buying AIDS drugs at inflated prices.